hlissner/emacs-solaire-mode/README.md

   + `mode-line`
   + `mode-line-inactive`

-  You can change what `solaire-mode` considers a "real" file by changing `solaire-mode-real-buffer-fn` (a function that determines if a buffer should be brightened or not).
++ The function in `solaire-mode-real-buffer-fn` determines if a buffer should be brightened or not.

 ## Known conflicts
 + By default, `solaire-mode` remaps the mode-line faces.
 This interferes with